COVESA/hierarchical_information_model/docs-gen/content/type_definition_rule_set/property.md

 - Allowed
 - Comment

+When used for allowed definition, the metadata types Unit, Min, Max must not be used.

 For more information, please see the [Common Rule Set: Optional Metadata](/hierarchical_information_model/common_rule_set/basics#optional-metadata).

+## Property node used to define struct members
+Data represented by the node type `property` have a relationship to any other data having the same `struct` parent in that they are all sampled in an "atomic" operation, i.e. the set of data points have the same timestamp representing the sample time.

-This node type must have a node of type `struct` as parent, and must not have any children.
+In this usage the node type must have a node of type `struct` as parent, and must not have any children.

-An example of the specification of a `property` node is given below.
+An example of the specification of a `property` node for a struct member is given below.

 ```YAML
 Type.OpenHours.Open: